mikinakajima/MeltScalingLaw/README.md

 # MeltScalingLaw
 Melt Scaling law from Nakajima et al. in rev.

 This is a scaling law described in Nakajima et al. in review.
+To use the scaling law, please take the following steps.

 1. Download color maps from Fabio Crameri's website by typing  <br />
 ./DownloadColormaps.sh